1911 Chicago mayoral election: Candidates in the Republican primary

+Mayor Busse's decision to forgo re-election

 Incumbent mayor Fred A. Busse did not seek a second term.
 Despite the high hopes some supporters had for him, Busse's term had been rather uneventful in regards to achievements.
 Additionally, Busse's administration was plagued by allegations of graft.
 Busse reportedly believed that he would be able to defeat Merriam in the primary, but did not believe that he could beat a Democratic opponent in the general election.

+Republican primary campaigns

 Harold L. Ickes convinced Merriam to run for mayor and managed his campaign.
 Merriam's campaign was financially supported by Julius Rosenwald, and Victor Lawson.

-Educator and politician Charles E. Merriam (a strong proponent of progressivism) defeated a number of candidates, including restaurateur John R. Thompson and former Illinois Treasurer John F. Smulski.
+Educator and politician Charles E. Merriam (a strong proponent of progressivism) defeated a number of candidates, including restaurateur John R. Thompson and John F. Smulski (former state treasurer).
 Smulski was considered to be a leader in the city's Polish community, and received the backing of Governor Charles Deneen.
-John R. Thompson was regarded to be a notable businessman.
+Thompson was regarded to be a notable businessman.

 Merriam was seen as a natural heir to receive the support of Busse's political base.
 He ran on a campaign calling for clean and efficient government rooted in "Progressive Republicanism" based on "the value of conservation as applied to municipal affairs as in the relation to state and national interests".
 He aimed to launch "a straight challenge to the graft system, spoils system, and the special privilege system".
 Some of Dunne's reformist colleagues backed this Republican candidate over their Dunne, including Raymond Robins who campaigned extensively on his behalf.
 The Chicago Federation of Labor endorsed him for the Republican nomination.
 Merriam benefited from a reformist sentiment that had been fed by revelations of municipal corruption that he had played a large role in originally uncovering.